 - Bring extended family members and friends into the learning process

 Remember, starting a book club doesn’t have to be time-consuming.
-Keep it simple: find some family members, find some friends, and ask everyone to bring along some books.
+Keep it simple!
+Find some club members and ask everyone to bring along some books.

-Put the names of books in a jar.
+A way to add a little excitement to the club is to put the names of books in a jar.
 Each reader can select one name from the jar and reveal the book they are going to read.
-This adds some excitement and also makes choosing books a fair process for everyone.
+This adds to the build-up and also makes choosing books a fair process for everyone.

 Step 3: Bring the book to life

-Give each young learner the task of finding items related to the book that they can use to show and tell in the book club.
-The items can be anything related to the story: an object, a toy, or something significant to the story.
+Give each young learner the task of finding items related to the book that they can use to show-and-tell in the book club.
+The items can be anything related to the story: an object, a toy, or something significant in the narrative.